 We believe that children need to have very secure transcription skills in order to allow them to express themselves freely and confidently and to free up their thinking to concentrate on effective composition.

-Handwriting is first taught to form letters in print before moving on to a continuous cursive script:
+Handwriting is first taught to form letters in print in Reception before moving on to a continuous cursive script:

 In EYFS and Year 1 children are taught letter formation following the Read Write Inc guidance before we introduce pre-cursive lead-ins in the Summer term of Year 1.